-A/ No, you may accept all or part of the loan offered.
+A/ No, you may accept all or part of the loan offered in Self-Service.
 Just indicate the amount you wish to borrow on your financial aid offer response.
 For example: You are awarded \$10,250 for the fall semester and \$10,250 for the spring semester, but you need to borrow only \$3,000 per semester.
 Replace the \$10,250 with \$3,000 for each semester, accept the offer, and submit the response.

-- Q/ Do I need to report my parents' income and asset information on the FAFSA? - A/ As a law student, you are considered independent and do not need to report parental information on the FAFSA.
+Q/ Do I need to report my parents' income and asset information on the FAFSA?

+October 1, and we recommend filing by March 15 each year A/ As a law student, you are considered independent and will not need to report parental information on the FAFSA.